mmirhoseini/babbel_words_game/README.md

 By the way, because of implementing MVP methodology, Unit testing is so easy and we can also add some Android UI Instrumentation Tests using Robolectric.

 I would also refactor some parts that was written too fast, and somehow are not clean. (for instance TimeManager only holds the time data, and time is being managed with presenter!)

+All games must have a music and sound effects as well as visual effects to make it more tangible, I would add more sound and visual effects to game in future.